No casualties in rocket attack on Iraq base with US troops

 The rocket fire appears to have originated in Mosul and struck the Iraqi army base in Qayyara, about 60 kilometers (38 miles) south of Mosul, where a U.S.-led coalition is helping Iraqi forces battle remnants of the Islamic State group.

-“At approximately 7:45 p.m. several rockets impacted the Iraqi’s Qayyarah base," according to a statement emailed to Military Times from CJTFOIR, the Baghdad-based U.S. military headquarters overseeing the fight against Islamic State.
+“At approximately 7:45 p.m. several rockets impacted the Iraqi’s Qayyarah base," according to a statement emailed to Military Times from Marine Capt.
+Marisa Roberts, a spokeswoman for CJTFOIR, the Baghdad-based U.S. military headquarters overseeing the fight against Islamic State.
 "No Coalition troops were injured.
 We appreciate the Iraqi Security Forces immediate response and investigation.
 Coalition forces are in Iraq at the invitation of the Government of Iraq to defeat ISIS remnants; we will not be deterred by these attacks and maintain the right to defend ourselves.”

 There was no immediate claim of responsibility nor was it clear if any of the rockets struck the base.